Checklist: How to Move Out for the First Time

 4. Don’t bite off more than you can chew.

 Every one of us would love to live in lavish surroundings if money were no object, but more often than not, it is.
 What this means is that when you’re moving out for the first time, finances may force you to take up residence in a less than desirable location.
 The good news is, you can find an affordable place to live that doesn’t compromise your safety by shopping around.
 Look at many properties before making your decision, and never move into the first place you find without exploring your options.
+Once you have found that sweet spot, don’t forget to formally change your address.

 5. Make a budget and stick to it.